 Switzerland’s system of compulsory health insurance requires patients to contribute 10% of medical costs up to a maximum of CHF 700 per year.
 In addition, those with deductibles must pay 100% of treatment costs up to the limit of their deductible.

 Recognising the financial disincentive this policy has had on getting tested, on 24 June 2020, Switzerland’s federal government announced that it would cover the costs of SARS-CoV-2 tests from 25 June 2020.
 The decision comes four months after the first case of Covid-19 was identified in a 70 year-old man in Ticino, Switzerland.

 The federal government will reimburse the cost of tests for SARS-CoV-2 at a flat rate of CHF 169, and of antibody tests at a rate of CHF 113 francs, although antibody tests are not currently recommended.
+There are detailed rules that must be followed to ensure the tests are covered – the requirements set out here in French, here in German and here in English.
 The Federal Council has requested CHF 288 million to cover the cost of the programme.

 On 19 June 2020, the Swiss government downgraded the situation from extraordinary and eased anti-spread measures further.
 Following an easing of restrictions, it is vital to be able to monitor the situation closely, respond rapidly to an increase in the number of cases and to be able to break chains of infection, said the government.
 Testing is a key part of this.